frontity/api-reference/README.md

 This repository contains:

-- [Documentation](https://github.com/frontity/docs/tree/master) - the source docs of the [documentation site for Frontity](https://docs.frontity.org/)
+- [Documentation](https://github.com/frontity/api-reference/tree/master) - the source docs of the [API Reference site for Frontity](https://api.frontity.org/)
-- [Contributing Guidelines](https://github.com/frontity/docs/tree/master/CONTRIBUTING.md) - a guide on how to contribute to the Frontity documentation

 ## How to Contribute